The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 Mine clearance blades and bridge launching mechanisms have also been fitted to this version.

-A command post demonstration also saw this fitted with a GIAT FINDERS (Fast Information, Navigation, DEcision and Reporting System) battle management system, BOWMAN radios, and a number of computer systems.
+A command post demonstration also saw this fitted with a GIAT FINDERS (Fast Information, Navigation, DEcision and Reporting System) battle management system, BOWMAN radios, and several computer systems.

 Low Profile and Lightweight